 And then my hair started falling out.

-At the time I was baffled.
-I was eating so many so-called health foods.
+At the time, I was baffled.
+I was eating so many so-called healthy foods.
 But have you ever tried to find a tofurkey in the wild?
 Or milk a soybean?
 Or slaughter a soy chicken?

 Yeah, me neither.
 Mostly because you can’t without a lot of handiwork.

 This designer food left my body depleted in many ways … But not because of the reason we’re taught.
 The whole good food/bad food thing isn’t nearly as important as this one thing we’re talking about today:

 And what would that mean?
 It means that great-grandma wouldn’t just recognize it as food, but she’d also likely have it available in her yard or from a farm nearby.
 And it would look pretty darn recognizable after preparation.